FieteLab/multiregion-brain-model/README.md

     * Fig 6: mutual info scatterplot.
 * `non_linear_reduction.py`: code for plotting PCA of hippocampal vectors and RNN vectors.
     * Fig 5, 9, 10: First 2 to 3 PCs visuzlied to various variables and scree plots.

+## Further Documentation
+### root
+* `train.py` & `test.py`: rl training/testing on tower task using VectorHsSH (or VectorHaSH+). `test.py` only works with M1-M5, which saves a .mat file for grid cells, place cells, and RNN hidden states representations, as well as other relevant task readouts.
+The .mat file works with `analysis/` to reproduce figures.
+Note that `train.py` also calls relevant functions from `test.py` in the end to save a .mat file for M1-M5.

+### src/towertask
+* `data.py`: data generation for simulating tower task.
+* `model.py`: model definition with a simple RNN, as well as functions `select_action()` and `finish_episode()`.
+* `utils.py`: helper functions including visualizations.
+* `env.py`: reinforcement learning environment for executing the tower task using RNN defined in `model.py`.

+### src/VectorHaSH
+* This folder contains all the code related to VectorHaSH (and VectorHaSH+).
+Essentially, *_wrapper.py contains environments that wrap around the `TowerTaskEnv` created in `src/towertask/env.py`.